D3jag0re/bastion-host/README.md

 - Digital Ocean auto-assigns a `public ip` with no option to turn off so access must be configured at firewall.
 - Terraform was hanging in GitHub Actions, ran locally and got the errors.
 Also was hanging due to not specifying token in plan command.
+- Also hanging and had to specify "-input=false \" in order for it to `stop waiting for an input` as I did not configure the multiple keys correctly